 Clean all interior parts of any mineral deposits or foreign materials that may have built-up during the cooling season.

 Replace any worn or non-functioning parts.

 Winterizing Chilled Water Coils

-During the winter, chilled water coils must be protected against freezing.
-Manufacturer recommends draining the coils.
+During the winter, chilled water coils need to be protected against freezing.
+Manufacturer recommends protecting the coils by either blowing-out the coils or by flushing the coils.